-Israel has been targeting Palestinian leaders in Lebanon for decades.

-Israel’s long history of assassination attempts in Lebanon
+Beirut bombings: Israel’s long history of assassination attempts in Lebanon

 Israel has been targeting Palestinian leaders in Lebanon for decades.